Nicemanss/help.myhpbwallet.com/index.md

 ## How to vote for HPB nodes
+0. If you are doing this with a Ledger, you need to ensure that you enable Contract Data in the settings of the HPB app on your Ledger.
 1. Head over to https://myhpbwallet.com/#contracts
 2. Under "Select Existing Contract", select "Vote"
 3. Press the "Access" button